mcneel/developer.rhino3d.com/_guide_topics/grasshopper/simple-component.md

 ## The Component Constructor

-As we've seen in the previous section, Visual Studio (or Xamarin Studio) can populate the `MyFirstComponent` class with a collection of properties and methods that we need to implement.
+As we've seen in the previous section, Visual Studio can populate the `MyFirstComponent` class with a collection of properties and methods that we need to implement.
 There is however another method that requires our attention that is missing.
 This is the constructor.
 The constructor is a special method inside each class which gets called when the class is instantiated (or "constructed").
 This can happen only once (we feeble humans can only be born once as well after all) and it necessarily happens before anything else is allowed to happen.
 The `GH_Component` base class has a constructor which is not empty, so we have to call that constructor from within our constructor and supply it with all the information it needs.
 Add the following code near the top of the `MyFirstComponent` class...

 <ul class="nav nav-pills">
   <li class="active"><a href="#cs5" data-toggle="pill">C#</a></li>